 An arbitrator must inform the parties without undue delay of circumstances that give rise to doubts as to his or her independence or impartiality that involve his or her relationship to the subject matter of the dispute or to the parties (but not their counsel).
-Parties may agree on the details of the challenge procedure.
-Failing such agreement, the default rules apply, pursuant to which, first, a party notifies the arbitration authority (if agreed) or the court, of the reasons for a challenge; notwithstanding the above, the party may challenge the arbitrator appointed by itself only for reasons it became aware of after the appointment.
-Second, unless the arbitrator resigns or the other party agrees with the challenge, the arbitration authority or the court shall decide on the challenge.
-Third, until such decision is issued, the arbitral tribunal may continue the proceedings but must not make an award.
-Finally, the decision on the challenge is final and may not be appealed.
+Parties may agree on the details of the challenge procedure, except that they may not exclude a party's right to final recourse to a court.
+Failing such agreement, the following default rules apply: First, a party notifies the arbitral tribunal of the reasons for a challenge.
+Notwithstanding the foregoing, the party may challenge the arbitrator it appointed or in whose appointing it took part only for reasons it became aware of after the appointment.
+Second, unless the arbitrator resigns or the other party agrees with the challenge, the arbitral tribunal shall decide on the challenge.
+If the challenge is not successful, the challenging party may request the court to decide on the challenge.
+Until the court decides on the challenge, the arbitral tribunal, including the challenged arbitrator, may continue the arbitral proceedings and make an award.
+The court's decision on the challenge is final and may not be appealed.
 If the challenge is upheld, the arbitrator's mandate terminates.

-A mandate of arbitrator further terminates if the arbitrator withdraws from the office, upon removal of the arbitrator from the office (reasons being failure to meet the conditions to be appointed as arbitrator or failure to act without undue delay after having been advised so by the parties).
-The arbitrator may be removed from the office jointly by the parties, by a person (often an arbitration authority) the parties have agreed on, or by the court.
+A mandate of arbitrator further terminates if the arbitrator withdraws from office, upon removal of the arbitrator from office (reasons being failure to meet the conditions to be appointed as arbitrator or failure to act without undue delay after having been advised so by the parties).
+The arbitrator may be removed from office jointly by the parties or upon upholding the challenge by the arbitral tribunal or the court.
 The mandate of arbitrator further terminates if the arbitrator no longer has full legal capacity or in case of his or her death.
-Consequently, a substitute arbitrator must be appointed under the same rules for appointment of arbitrators.
+Consequently, a substitute arbitrators.